Trace Elements

 It’s considered a low-level chronic depression—

-not acute, but persistent.
+Not acute, but persistent.

-It waxes and wanes like the moon’s phases.
+Mine waxes and wanes like the moon’s phases.

 The water’s boiling.